pedro-hga/nvim/README.md

-# ABOUT
+# 💤 LazyVim

-Personal neovim config, using LazyVim as a foundation
+A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Refer to the [documentation](https://lazyvim.github.io/installation) to get started.